 Renaissance re-enactment and challenge between the four districts of San Casciano dei Bagni

-The heart of the event is the challenge between the four historical districts of the town: Campanile, Porticciola, Pozzo, and Gattineto.
-Each one enlivens its own streets with colors, banners, and a healthy local rivalry passed down from generation to generation, involving both young and old in an entire week of preparations and community life.
+The heart of the event is the challenge between the town's four historic districts: Campanile, Porticciola, Pozzo, and Gattineto.
+Each brings its streets to life with colors, banners, and a healthy popular rivalry passed down from generation to generation, involving both young and old in a full week of preparations and community life.

-In the late afternoon, participants in Renaissance costumes gather near the castle to bring a striking historical pageant to life, featuring ladies, knights, drummers, guards, judges, and standard-bearers.
-The procession winds through the historic center to the Church of San Leonardo, where the parish priest performs the blessing of the Palio and the Magistrate receives the oath of the district captains.
-As the torches are lit, the village is bathed in an atmosphere of times past.
+In the late afternoon, participants in Renaissance costumes gather near the castle to bring a striking historical procession to life, featuring ladies, knights, drummers, guards, judges, and flag bearers.
+The procession winds through the historic center to the Church of San Leonardo, where the parish priest gives the blessing of the Palio and the Magistrate receives the oath of the district captains.
+With the lighting of the torches, the village is bathed in an atmosphere of times past.

 The challenges between the districts then begin, a series of popular games that award decisive points for the final race:

-The district with the highest total score starts in an advantageous position, while the others follow in descending order based on their results.
+The district with the highest total score starts in an advantageous position, while the others follow in order based on the results achieved.

 The highlight is the historic race that gives the Palio its name: the granocchiai (frog handlers) push carts carrying a frog along the village track.
-The district whose cart crosses the finish line first without losing the frog during the race wins the drappellone (banner), a feat as spectacular as it is tense and entertaining.
+The district whose cart crosses the finish line first without losing the frog during the race wins the drappellone (banner), a test as spectacular as it is full of tension and fun.
 The winner is awarded the banner, which is painted by an artist each year.

-Experiencing the Palio di San Cassiano means immersing yourself in one of the most genuine festivals in southern Tuscany, within the walls of a thermal village rich in history, just a stone's throw from the borders with Umbria and Lazio.
-The event, organized by the Compagnia del Palio, combines re-enactment, local gastronomy, and community spirit in an evening that remains in the hearts of residents and visitors alike.
+Experiencing the Palio di San Cassiano means immersing yourself in one of the most authentic festivals in southern Tuscany, within the walls of a thermal village rich in history, just a stone's throw from the borders with Umbria and Lazio.
+The event, organized by the Compagnia del Palio, combines historical re-enactment, local gastronomy, and community spirit in an evening that stays in the hearts of residents and visitors alike.

-The appointment with the Palio di San Cassiano is confirmed for Sunday, August 16, 2026, in San Casciano dei Bagni, in the Province of Siena.
-As per tradition, the day includes the gathering of participants in Renaissance costume, the historical pageant with ladies, knights, drummers, and banners, the blessing of the Palio at the Church of San Leonardo, and the challenges between the four districts, culminating in the spectacular frog cart race.
+The San Cassiano Palio is confirmed for Sunday, August 9, 2026, in San Casciano dei Bagni, in the Province of Siena.
+As per tradition, the day features a gathering of participants in Renaissance costumes, a historical parade with ladies, knights, drummers, and banners, the blessing of the palio in the church of San Leonardo, and the challenges between the four districts, culminating in the spectacular race of the carts with the frog.

-Precise times and details of the trials will be communicated by the Compagnia del Palio and the Municipality closer to the event.
+The exact schedule and details of the trials will be announced by the Palio Company and the Municipality closer to the event date.

 San Casciano dei Bagni is located in the far south of the Province of Siena, on the border with Umbria and Lazio.
 By car: take the Fabro exit on the A1 motorway, then follow the provincial roads towards San Casciano dei Bagni.
 The nearest train station is Chiusi-Chianciano Terme, about 30 km away.